abraham-sotelo/data-injestion-pipeline/docs/devlog.md

 - Keeps the aggregation logic serverless, lightweight, and easy to test.
 - DynamoDB supports efficient updates and queries without additional infrastructure.
 - Suitable for the challenge scale, but for higher throughput, a streaming service (e.g., Kinesis, Flink) may be required.

+## 5. End-to-End Testing
+The E2E test will stream sample data through the ingestion pipeline and then query the aggregate table to confirm the data was processed correctly.

+### Strategy
+1. **Produce fresh events**
+   The test runs `producer.py` with a fixed `--limit` to stream a known number of samples into the pipeline.

+2. **Trigger aggregation Lambda**
+   The aggregator is invoked directly (bypassing the scheduled run) with a unique `test_run_id`.
+   This ensures the test queries only the aggregate row created by this run.

+3. **Query aggregate table**
+   The test fetches the row tagged with `test_run_id` and records its `updated` timestamp.

+4. **Recompute locally**
+   Using the same 5-minute window ending at `updated`, the test queries the sensor data table and counts events per county.

+5. **Compare results**
+   The locally computed totals and per-county counts are compared with the DynamoDB aggregate row.
+   Any mismatch causes the test to fail with a clear diagnostic message.